jpgough/api-workshop/03-open-api/README.md

 This will generate a Java client that you can now experiment with calling your API.

 There are many generators that are available, though you have to be careful that if you use one you do check the code generated.
-This kind of generation has the possibility to inject malicious code.
+Code generation has the potential to inject malicious code if it is not from a trusted source.
 The are also some generators that build nicer Spring Boot projects [here](https://www.baeldung.com/spring-boot-rest-client-swagger-codegen).

-Build a small Java command line app that operates with your Task API.
+Build a small Java command line app that operates with your Todo API.